brianhanifin/brianhanifin.com/_posts/2019-12-11-esphome-shelly1-dumb-light-switch-smart.md

 This code fragment simply turns the Shelly1's internal relay from *on to off* or *off to on* when the physical light switch is toggled.

 ### Final Code

+If you have ever done programming before you know may be aware a common practice is to define "constant" variables at the top of your code.
+Well, that is what [ESPHome's *substitutions* feature][substitutions] provides.

 ```yaml
 ---